UB-Mannheim/RaiseWikibase/README.md

       - ./extensions/Form:/var/www/html/extensions/Form
 ```

+Conclusions: 'in theory' a Wikibase instance offers 18 datatypes, but not all of them work out of the box.
+'In practice' even if I follow all the instructions at the extension pages at Mediawiki and look at many issues at Phabricator, there are still some problems with maps, musical notations, lexemes, forms and senses.
+See [T278674](https://phabricator.wikimedia.org/T278674).

 ### Compatibility with WikidataIntegrator and WikibaseIntegrator

 [WikidataIntegrator](https://github.com/SuLab/WikidataIntegrator) and [WikibaseIntegrator](https://github.com/LeMyst/WikibaseIntegrator) are the wrappers of the [Wikibase API](https://www.mediawiki.org/wiki/Wikibase/API).
 A bot account is needed to start data filling with them.
 RaiseWikibase can create a bot account for a local Wikibase instance, save the login and password to a configuration file and read them back to a `config` dictionary: